survivejs/webpack-book/manuscript/packages/01_consuming.md

 },
 ```

 Sometimes it may be beneficial to use these techniques together.
-Compared to npm environment, webpack provides more flexibility, although you can mimic a lot of webpack's functionality using terminal based tricks.
+Compared to npm environment, webpack provides more flexibility, although you can mimic a lot of webpack’s functionality using terminal based tricks.

 W> Installing global packages can lead to surprising behavior.
 If you have a package installed both globally and it a project happens to contain it, executing associated terminal command (say `webpack`) will point to the version of the project.
-The interesting thing is that it won't work unless the global package exists.
+The interesting thing is that it won’t work unless the global package exists.

 T> [app-module-path](https://www.npmjs.com/package/app-module-path) allows you adjust Node module lookup within JavaScript and this can be an interesting alternative to patching `NODE_PATH`.

 ## Version Ranges

 npm supports multiple version ranges.
-I've listed the common ones below:
+I’ve listed the common ones below:

 * `~` - Tilde matches only patch versions.
 For example, `~1.2` would be equal to `1.2.x`.
 * `^` - Caret is the default you get using `--save` or `--save-dev`.
 It matches minor versions, and this means `^0.2.0` would be equal to `0.2.x`.
 * `*` - Asterisk matches major releases, and it is the most dangerous of the ranges.
 Using this recklessly can easily break your project in the future, and I would advise against using it.
 * `>= 1.3.0 < 2.0.0` - Ranges between versions can be particularly useful if you are using `peerDependencies`.

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternately, you can modify *~/.npmrc* directly.
-Especially defaulting to tilde can be a good idea that can help you to avoid some trouble with dependencies, although it won't remove potential problems entirely.
-That's where shrinkwrapping comes in.
+Especially defaulting to tilde can be a good idea that can help you to avoid some trouble with dependencies, although it won’t remove potential problems entirely.
+That’s where shrinkwrapping comes in.

 ## Shrinkwrapping Versions

-Using version ranges can feel a little dangerous as it doesn't take much to break an application.
+Using version ranges can feel a little dangerous as it doesn’t take much to break an application.
 A single change in the wrong place is enough. [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your dependency versions and have stricter control over the versions you are using in a production environment.
 Most importantly it fixes the dependencies of your dependencies avoiding accidental breakage due to version changes and SemVer.

 [lockdown](https://www.npmjs.com/package/lockdown) goes further and gives guarantees about dependency content, not version alone. [shrinkpack](https://www.npmjs.com/package/shrinkpack) is another interesting complementary option.